pthom/tmp_implot_dyn/Readme.md

-Sample repository to help work on implot PR https://github.com/epezent/implot/pull/397
+Temporary repository to help work on implot PR https://github.com/epezent/implot/pull/397

 This is a standard setup of imgui + implot sample, using GLFW + OpenGL3.